 ; Biology 151, From Genes to Traits

-; in the area of computation, Computer Science 141, Object-Oriented Programming;
+; in the area of computation, Computer Science 143, Object-Oriented Programming with Robots

 ; in the area of linguistics, Literature 201, Survey of Linguistics

-; in the area of philosophy, Philosophy 115, Introduction to Philosophy of the Mind
+; in philosophy, Philosophy 147, Introduction to Philosophy of the Mind

-; in the area of psychology, Psychology 103, Introduction to Psychological Science.
+; and in psychology, Psychology 141, Introduction to Psychological Science